This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 Price Range: €35–60 per person

 Founded by three-Michelin-starred chef Laurent Petit in 2018, Brasserie Brunet brings haute cuisine sensibilities to traditional brasserie fare.
 The space itself is striking—exposed stone walls, moleskin banquettes, and industrial lighting create a British-inspired atmosphere that feels both contemporary and timeless.
+In 2026, the restaurant holds a Bib Gourmand from the Michelin Guide, the award given for "good quality, good value cooking."

 Chef Nicolas Guignard and sommelier Pauline Lemettre have earned three Ecotable leaves for their sustainable approach.
 The pâté en croûte here is revelatory—layers of pork, duck, and foie gras encased in golden pastry, served with house-made pickles and mustard.
 The black pudding with apple and lamb's lettuce elevates a humble ingredient to art, while the calf's liver with spelt risotto demonstrates the kitchen's technical precision.

 For cheese lovers, the plateau de fromages is a masterclass in regional selection, featuring varieties you won't find outside Haute-Savoie, each accompanied by detailed tasting notes.
+This is where I learned that beaufort d'alpage—the summer milk version made when cows graze above 1,500 meters—tastes distinctly of the wildflowers the animals consume at altitude.

-Lake Fish and Alpine Fine Dining
+Lake Fish and Alpine Fine Dining: The Water's Bounty

 Annecy's location on Europe's cleanest lake has shaped its culinary identity for millennia.
 The lake's cold, pure waters support several endemic fish species that have become the foundation of the region's gastronomy.
+Two licensed fishermen still supply the city's best restaurants with féra, pike, and omble chevalier—a fact that sounds like a conservation problem but is actually a mark of sustainable tradition.

-Le Clos des Sens: Three Michelin Stars
+Le Clos des Sens: Three Stars and Zero Pretension

 Address: 13 Rue Jean Mermoz, 74940 Annecy-le-Vieux